logo

 Susannah Powers Hinds

-Greenwich was incorporated in 1749 and dissolved in 1938.
-It was renamed from Quabbin in 1754 and was also called Quaker Plain and Narragansett.
-Quabbin is now under the Quabbin reservoir.
+Greenwich, Hampshire County, Massachusetts was incorporated in 1749 and dissolved in 1938.
+It was renamed from Quabbin in 1754 .

 Susannah Powers Hinds was born on April 16, 1750 in Greenwich, Hampshire County, Massachusetts.
 Her parents were Jeremiah Powers and Hannah Fiske.

-She married Captain Joseph Hinds on December 27, 1766 in Greenwich.
+She married Joseph Hinds on December 27, 1766 in Greenwich.
 Joseph was born on January 17, 1743 and was the son of Nehemiah and Sarah Hinds.
 Susannah's brother Thomas Powers married Joseph's sister, Mary Hinds.

-Their children were Susan Hinds, Reuben Hinds (1768), John Hinds (1774), and Bessie Hinds (1777).
 Their daughter Susan married her cousin, Isaac Powers’, son William.
 Susannah died in Little Lakes, Warren, Herkimer County, New York.

-Joseph married Elizabeth Scott and had three more children; Mary Anna Hinds (1782), Nehemiah Hinds (1784) and Joseph Hinds (1789).
+Joseph married Elizabeth Scott and had three more children;

 Joseph Hinds participated in Shays' Rebellion.
 On December 5, 1786 the rebels held an organizational meeting.
-The most prominent members of the Committee of seventeen captains of the military districts, were Shays, Luke Day, and Joseph Hinds of Greenwich.
+The most prominent members of the committee of seventeen captains of the military districts, were Shays, Luke Day, and Joseph Hinds of Greenwich.
 A petition was sent to the governor, demanding the release of prisoners, a new indemnity act, and the adjournment of all courts until after the May elections.

 On January 19, 1787 a warrant was issued by Governor Bowdoin, addressed to the sheriff of Hampshire county, for the apprehension of Joseph Hinds of Greenwich.